Simple Instant Pot Marinara Sauce

 Notes

-- This marinara sauce has been made with tomatoes on the vine hence the orange color.
-Use fresh or canned San Marzano tomatoes to get the deep red colored sauce.
+1. This marinara sauce is made with tomatoes on the vine, hence the orange color.
+Use fresh or canned San Marzano tomatoes to get the deep red-colored sauce.

-- If your tomatoes are too tart use sugar to balance it out.
+3. If your tomatoes are too tart, use sugar to balance them out.
 I would start with a teaspoon of sugar and use it as needed.

-- No need to add water while making the sauce because if you are using tomatoes on the vine as I did, they’ll ooze out plenty of juice providing enough liquid for pressure cooking.
+4. There is no need to add water while making the sauce because if you are using tomatoes on the vine as I did, they’ll ooze out plenty of juice, providing enough liquid for pressure cooking.

 Variations

-- Make it creamy – Add heavy cream or to keep it vegan, use cashew paste.
-Soak 1/4 cup cashews in 1/2 cup hot water for 15 minutes and then puree it to a fine paste.
+1. Make it creamy – Add heavy cream, or to keep it vegan, use cashew paste.
+Soak 1/4 cup cashews in 1/2 cup hot water for 15 minutes, and then puree them to a fine paste.

-- Add herbs – You can use parsley, thyme, or rosemary if you would like.
+2. Add herbs – You can use parsley, thyme, or rosemary if you like.
 I prefer the oregano + basil combination.

-- Spicy marinara sauce – If you prefer it spicy, season it with crushed red peppers or black pepper.
+3. Spicy marinara sauce – Prefer it spicy?
+Season it with crushed red peppers or black pepper.

 Questions about marinara sauce

-While the marinara sauce and spaghetti sauce often are used interchangeably, they are not the same.
+While marinara sauce and spaghetti sauce often are used interchangeably, they are not the same.
+A key difference between the two sauces is the use of meat.
+Spaghetti sauce typically includes ground meat or sausage, while marinara sauce does not.

 Another noticeable difference between the two sauces comes down to consistency.
 Marinara tends to be lighter and less thick than spaghetti sauce.